All Republicans Don’t Have To Be Conservative: Party Names Change, Lincoln, and Marx

 “Not all German émigrés were radicals, but many were.
 With their beer halls, patriotic songs, and kindergartens, they helped to broaden the distinctly Puritan culture of Republicanism.
 They had been educated to despise slaveholding, and eventually nearly two hundred thousand German Americans volunteered for the Union army.
 There was an affinity between the German democratic nationalism of 1848 and the free labor doctrine of the newly-established US Republican Party, so it is not surprising that a number of Marx’s friends and comrades not only became staunch supporters of the Northern cause but received senior commissions.
 Joseph Weydemeyer and August Willich, both former members of the Communist League, were promoted first to the ranks of Colonel and then to General.”
 (Robin Blackburn, Lincoln and Marx)

-If the majority of blacks switched back majority Republican Party, it would fundamentally change the vision and philosophy of the party (something the Alt-Right has “cuck-shamed” the millennial and gen-z conservatives and libertarian-nationalists into fearing), and therefore, what disingenuous conservatives are asking for is actually something they aren’t really prepared for.
+If the majority of blacks switched back majority Republican Party, it would fundamentally change the vision and philosophy of the party (something the Alt-Right has “cuck-shamed” the millennial and gen-z conservatives and libertarian-nationalists into fearing), and therefore, what disingenuous conservatives are asking for is actually something they don’t want, and aren’t really prepared for.

-We will leave it to others to determine what should be the fate of the fake republicans and parties.
+We will leave it to others to determine what should be the fate of Conservatives who dare call themselves REPUBLICANS.
+We should all be republican.
+No use calling themselves such, as the veil is being lifted.

 Black people don’t have to be democrats.